Develop Your Writing Skills

 Every Saturday you will receive access to new writing instruction covering the week’s topic.
 This will include examples, how-tos, and next steps for your personal writing practice.

-Every Saturday with the release of the instruction, you will get access to the week's writing worksheet.
-This will take less than an hour a week, but will include highly potent and practical exercises to help you level up your writing.
+Every Saturday with the release of the instruction, you will get access to the week's writing homework.
+This is a scene to write specifically based on the training.

 • Monthly Instructor Q&A